DevOpsPlayground/Hands-on-with-Docker-and-Dockerizing-applications/README.md

 modified our `CMD` directive to reflect this.

 Let's build our image again and then run it:
-* `sudo docker built -t 'mybook' .`
+* `sudo docker build -t 'mybook' .`
-* `sudo docker run --rm -p 4000:4000 'mybook'`
+* `sudo docker run --rm -it -p 4000:4000 'mybook'`
-* Visit the book in your browser: http://localhost:4000
+* Visit the book in your browser: http://localhost:40000

 This is great progress, now that we have our book being served we can look to improve the Dockerfile, because right now it is attrocious!